jeffthomasiii/Just-a-Thought/_posts/2025-06-30-courage-preparation-endurance.md

 ## Endurance: Holding Ground When It Hurts

 When you’re tired, confused, or suffering, you may feel like you're losing.
-But endurance isn’t about speed or skill—it’s about staying in the fight.
+But endurance isn’t about speed or skill, it’s about staying in the fight.

 **2 Corinthians 10:3–5 (ESV):**
 > “For though we walk in the flesh, we are not waging war according to the flesh.
 For the weapons of our warfare are not of the flesh but have divine power to destroy strongholds.
 We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ.”

 We endure because Christ endured.
-We fight with prayer, truth, worship, and unity—divinely powered weapons that no darkness can overcome.
+We fight with prayer, truth, worship, and unity, divinely powered weapons that no darkness can overcome.

 ## The Real Enemy Isn’t Each Other